aiswarya1026/testing/README.md

 “Additionally, promoting work-life balance and ensuring that employees have the resources and support they need, both professionally and personally, contributes to a positive atmosphere.”

-How would you apply your communication and problem-solving skills to resolve disputes in the workplace?
-This question seeks to understand the candidate’s approach to conflict resolution and their ability to leverage their skills in real-world scenarios.

-Sample answer:

-“Effective communication and problem-solving are key to resolving workplace disputes.
-I’d start by listening actively to all parties involved to understand the root of the issue.

-“Open dialogue in a neutral setting often helps in de-escalating tensions.
-I’d then work collaboratively to find a solution that addresses the concerns while aligning with company values.

-If needed, I’d also leverage mediation or involve external experts.
-It’s essential to address conflicts promptly and ensure a fair resolution to maintain trust and harmony in the workplace.”